cjungmann/schemafw/userguide/Troubleshooting.md

 *AUTO_INCREMENT* and *PRIMARY KEY* field attributes.
 Even if the field has been declared appropriately in the *CREATE TABLE* command, the *xrow_id* instruction must be explicitly declared as shown in the *Solution* above.

+## "top" missing data-result attribute.

+The framework uses a special attribute, **data-result** to help find the source result and its resident schema.

+### Solution

+Ensure that the top element of a table includes a **data-result** attribute that provides a path to the result from which the table is built.

+### Explanation

+There can be multiple table-like results in a resultset document.
+Each result can be used separately to generate a table.
+The standard method of finding a schema will not work in this case, so the **_table** class overrides the *schema()* method to use the *data-result* attribute of the element returned by the *top()* method.

 ## Failed to find a usable id value for row named "xxx"